hynwkm/StyleSync/README.md

 **Discover Similar Styles:**

--   Users can browse profiles of others with similar body types and styles.
+-   Users can browse profiles of others to find users with similar body types and styles.
 -   View outfits shared by community members for inspiration.

 **Budget-Friendly Recommendations:**